shsdev/hocr-parser-hadoopjob/README.md

 org.apache.hadoop.io.BytesWritable).
 The key-value pair (k1;v1) is the input of the Map function shown in the following equation.

-    map(k1;v1) --> list(k1;v2) (1)
+    map(k1, v1) --> list(k1, v2)

-As a simple example, let us assume one key-value pair input with the page identiﬁer 00001:html and the HTML ﬁle content as value as shown in the following
+As a simple example, let us assume one key-value pair input with the page identiﬁer 00001.html and the HTML ﬁle content as value as shown in the following
 example:

     ("00001.html", "<html>[content]</html>")

-The mapper will produce a list of key-value pairs, one keyvalue pair for each text block the parser ﬁnds, as output.
+The mapper will produce a list of key-value pairs, one key-value pair for each text block the parser ﬁnds, as output.
 Assuming the parser ﬁnds two text blocks with 1200 pixel and 1400 pixel width, the output list would be as shown in the next example:

     (("00001.html", 1200) --> ("00001.html", 1400))

-The Mapper outputs a list of key-value pairs list(k1, v2) with v2 being the text block width value and k1 the HTML page key simply repeated for each value.
+The Mapper outputs a list of key-value pairs `list(k1, v2)` with v2 being the text block width value and k1 the HTML page key simply repeated for each value.
 The value is a string with coordinates, representing width and height of the block element.